Curious-Yu/fend-project-memory-game/README.md

   1. Open the [Game](https://wycodebook.github.io/fend-project-memory-game/).
   2. Start the game by clicking on cards.
-  3. Cards will turn over so you can see what the icons.
+  3. Cards will turn over so you can see the icons.
   4. Your goal is to match two cards of the same type at a time.
 The two opening cards will close if they don't match.
   5. Then try to match all pairs in as minimum moves as possible.
-  6. Click the board once more when all pairs are matched to see the Game Stats.
+  6. You will get to see how well you done detailed in Game Stats!!!

 ## About the game